 The answer is: No.

-However, if a UW employee or health sciences student has a bloodborne pathogen exposure or other biological exposure, the Employee Health Center has a medical management program ready to assist with addressing it.
+If a UW employee or health sciences student has a bloodborne pathogen exposure or other biological exposure, the Employee Health Center has a medical management program ready to address it.
 Our clinicians follow specific post-exposure protocols and we will provide case management services to the employee to ensure they receive the tests and treatment they need.

 The Employee Health Center is located on the ground floor of the Hall Health Center, one floor below the main entrance, in Suite G-07A.